 \subsection{Extended real-valued functions}

 Optimization problems are occasionally described using extended real-valued functions, which are functions that can take any real value, in addition to the infinite values $-\infty$ and $\infty$.
-An extended real-value function $\phi: \reals^d \to [-\infty, \infty]$ has an associated effective domain $\dom(\phi) = \{ \vx \in \reals^d: \phi(\vx) < \infty\}$, and it's natural to use such functions to encode constrained minimiation problems.
-Indeed, assuming $\phi(\vx) > -\infty$ everywhere, any minimizer $\vx^*$ of $\phi$ must satisfy $\phi(\vx^*) < \infty$, and therefore the set $\dom(\phi)$ can be viewed as the problem's constraints.
-Naturally, when maximization problems are considered, $\dom(-\phi)$ encodes the problem's constraints.
-Throughout this paper, we implicitly assume that any extended real-valued function $\phi$ is: \begin{itemize} \item \emph{proper} - it's $-\infty$ nowhere, and $\dom(\phi) \neq \emptyset$, and \item \emph{closed} - it's epigraph $\operatorname{epi}(f) = \left\{ (\vx, t) \in \reals^d\times \reals : \phi(\vx) \leq t \right\}$ is a closed set. \end{itemize} When $\phi$ is used in the context of a maximization problem, we make those assumptions about $-\phi$.
+An extended real-value function $\phi: \reals^d \to [-\infty, \infty]$ has an associated effective domain $\dom(\phi) = \{ \vx \in \reals^d: \phi(\vx) < \infty\}$, and it's natural to use such functions to encode constrained optimization problems, where $\dom(\phi)$ or $\dom(-\phi)$ are used to encode constraints of minimization or maximization problems.
+Throughout this paper, we implicitly assume that any extended real-valued function $\phi$ is: \begin{itemize} \item \emph{proper} - its $-\infty$ nowhere, and $\dom(\phi) \neq \emptyset$, and \item \emph{closed} - it's epigraph $\operatorname{epi}(f) = \left\{ (\vx, t) \in \reals^d\times \reals : \phi(\vx) \leq t \right\}$ is a closed set. \end{itemize} When $\phi$ is used in the context of a maximization problem, we make those assumptions about $-\phi$.
 Any reasonable function of practical interest is proper, and the vast majority of functions useful in practice are closed as well.
-An extensive introduction to extended real-valued function can be found, for example, in \citep[chap.~2]{beck_fom}.
+An extensive introduction to extended real-valued function can be found, for example, in \cite[chap.~2]{beck_fom}.